 3. Focus on the desired results, not the method

 If you write an RFP, in the scope of work description, focus on the result you want, not the micro steps you expect it will require.

 The best RFPs refrain from outlining the exact scope of work and focus instead on the result or impact desired.
 For example, don’t try to write the survey questions you want asked or specify the number of meetings or step-by-step schedule you require to be held for planning.
 Outline, instead, the decisions that need to be made as a result of the work and explain what it is that you don’t know that you would like to find out or become skilled in…

 Good consultants are experts in a range of tools and approaches and you want to put them to work in the proposal recommending an approach that best fits. – Source

-Simply put, it’s easy to get tunnel visioned on the tool or the method, but one of the big advantages of hiring a consultant is their fresh perspective.
-So stick with a end-justifies-the-means mentality.
-Key takeaway: make sure an RFP is the right next step, you’ve customized it for your project, and made it easy to respond.
+Simply put, it’s easy to get locked in on the tool or the method you prefer, but one of the big advantages of hiring a consultant is their fresh perspective.
+Make sure you stay open to suggestions during the RFP process.

 RFP360 makes it easy to create and issue RFPs and evaluate responses.

 “RFP360 helps us automate and focus on core business,” said Mark Rieder, SVP of HR Technologies and Benefits Administration at NFP.
 “We love the automated scoring.
 We’re shortlisting faster, and we’re being a true partner to our vendors.
 It’s a win-win.”